 I am a gyaru-chameleon, so I speak from experience.
 It is an amazing feeling to finally discover your style – and I wrote a lil’ tutorial on how to do so here – but don’t force yourself into it when you notice your passion for it faltering.
 Try something new!

-If it wasn’t for the online community I would’ve lost my way a long, long time ago.
-It’s just so inspiring to see other gaijin gyaru just doing their thing in their style!
+If it wasn’t for the gyaru community I would’ve lost my way a long, long time ago.
+It’s just so inspiring to see other gaijin gyaru just doing their thing!
 It’s a great way to make friends and to also get honest advice, which is key to improving your gyaru style.
-Without the online community I would never have met other gyaru, even those from abroad like at an International Gyaru Meet or when meeting up with Akipoyo in Japan!
-There are plenty of FB groups (such as Sekai no gyarusa) and there’s also an Amino page which I’ve grown to love recently.
-If you’re a little bit shy but still want some advice, don’t hesitate to send me a lil’ message on Twitter/FB/Insta as I’d love to help others!
+Without the online community I would never have met other gyaru at international gyaru meets (let alone hosting my own meet) or meeting Akipoyo in Japan!
+The main place we like to hang out online is Sekai no Gyarusa on Facebook, but a lot of us are also incredibly active on instagram as well.
+If you’re a little bit shy but still want some advice, don’t hesitate to send me a lil’ message on Twitter/FB/Insta as I’d love to help!

 There is always a way to be gyaru

 Can’t wear circle lens?
 You can still be gyaru.
 Have short hair?
 Still gyaru.
 Plus-sized?
 Still gyaru.
-I’ve had so many people ask ‘but can I still be gyaru if…?’ and my answer is always YES (as written here).
-There is no limit when it comes to gyaru, so don’t let anything hold you back from doing it.
+I’ve had so many people ask ‘but can I still be gyaru if…?’ and my answer is always YES.

 Gyaru is all about “get wild and be sexy!” so remember that at the end of the day, if you’re having fun with the style, then that’s all that matters.
 It’s quite easy to get knocked down by haters but don’t let that stop you from doing the things you love.

-And to those experienced gaijin gyaru – what advice would you give to newbies?
+And to those experienced gaijin gyaru – what advice would you give to a gaijin gyaru beginner?